 Pricing – Is GitLab or GitHub the Better Deal?

 Comparing GitLab to GitHub is a little like comparing apples to oranges.
 Many features overlap across both platforms.
 But each option has something unique to bring to the table in many instances.
-Here’s a breakdown of GitLab vs. GitHub Pricing:
+Let’s look at a breakdown of GitLab vs. GitHub pricing.

 GitLab has a free version for individual users.
 This package covers the entire DevOps lifecycle.
 It also comes with the platform’s fundamentals, including 400 CI/CD minutes per month, lets you use your own GitLab CI runners, and you get free static websites.

 When you’re ready to power up, GitLab offers two pricing tiers as follows:

 Premium – This plan costs $19 per user per month.
 It comes with advanced CI/CD, release controls, enterprise agile planning, and self-managed reliability.

 Ultimate – This plan comes with everything available with Premium, in addition to advanced security settings, compliance, security risk mitigation, and value stream management, among other features.

 Just like its competitor, GitHub offers a free plan.
 With it, you get unlimited private and public repositories, 500MB of storage, 2,000 automation minutes per month, and community support.
 The platform also offers two paid plans as follows:

 Team – This is GitHub’s most popular plan costing $4 per user per month.
 You get everything in the free plan, in addition to protected branches, draft pull requests, access to the Codespaces, and a slew of other features.

 Enterprise – Costs $21 per user per month.
 You get additional features not available with the Team plan, including GitHub Connect, advanced auditing, automatic updates, and up to 50GB of storage.